wr00089/techproject-latex-template/README.md

 ### Preamble
 The only thing you'll need to change in preamble/preamble.tex is the title and author under `Thesis details`.
+This is where you will add any extra packages if you need them.

 There are a few things defined in the preamble that can be used anywhere in the document, which weren't really documented in the original template.